Yangshuo (Guangxi)

 Other Basic Expenses?

-Restaurants provide good quality, safe food for 15-30Y per meal in West Street and the surrounding tourist areas.
+Tourist restaurants provide good quality, safe food for 30-50Y per meal near West Street and the surrounding tourist areas.

 Generally it is also safe to eat in places catering to local people or in the markets and then the prices of food drops dramatically.
-A breakfast of rice porridge and steamed bread or pork dumplings in the market will cost as little as 5Y which is 45p.
+A breakfast of rice porridge and steamed bread or pork dumplings in the market will cost as little as 8Y, a main meal 12Y!

 Top